 The day you’ve been dreaming of for months has finally arrived.
 Killer bikini?
 Check.
 Great pedicure?
 Check.
 That bodice-ripping romance novel your book club can’t stop raving about?
 A bit embarrassing, but check.
-There’s just one thing left to do: read this expert advice to ensure your skin absorbs all of the good and none of the bad during the season of sun.
+There’s just one thing left to do: read this expert advice to ensure your skin absorbs all of the good and none of the bad during the season of summer.

 The science behind loving the sun

 First off, it’s important to recognise that although we’re constantly being bombarded about the dangers of the sun, moderate exposure can actually be good for you.
 According to a 2014 study conducted by Harvard Medical School and Massachusetts General Hospital in the U.S., being out in the sun is linked to the release of beta-endorphin, otherwise known as a “feel-good chemical” which can deliver a quick dose of joy similar to the feeling we get after a good workout.
 It also stimulates the production of vitamin D, which results in better bone health and a higher-functioning immune system.

 It can also help us sleep better.
 Researchers at the University of Colorado at Boulder made a crucial discovery in 2013 regarding the connection between natural light and our internal biological clock.
 When we regularly expose ourselves to sunlight, our bodies set their internal clocks to align with the natural light cycle, meaning when it’s dark outside, our brain receives signals that it’s time to sleep.

 But now for the bad news…